KjellHarald/KjellHarald/README.md

 ### Hi there 👋

+I'm a full-stack developer currently particepating in the Kodehode bootcamp by jobloop.
 <!--
 **KjellHarald/KjellHarald** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.